-On Tuesday, January 26th a majority vote in the Danish Parliament ratified an extensive tightening of Danish asylum laws, in an attempt to make Denmark a less attractive destination for refugees and immigrants.
-Among other things, bill L87 extends the mandatory waiting period for the right to family reunification from one to three years, cuts asylum seekers' financial support by 10 percent and shortens residency permits for future seekers of asylum in Denmark.
-And then there's of course the widely reported fact, that the bill will also allow police officers to confiscate refugees' valuables.
+On Tuesday, a majority vote in Denmark's Parliament ratified an extensive tightening of Danish asylum laws in an attempt to make the country a less attractive destination for refugees and immigrants.
+Among other things, bill L87 extends the mandatory waiting period for the right to family reunification from one to three years, cuts asylum seekers' financial support by 10 percent, and shortens residency permits for future seekers of asylum in Denmark.
+Importantly, the bill will also allow police officers to confiscate refugees' valuables.
 This is in order to finance their stay in the country while they seek asylum.

-Abdul Khader is a 44-year-old Syrian man.
-He came to Denmark five months ago.
-His most important possession is the black bracelet, given to him by his 16-year-old daughter.
+Abdul Khader is a 44-year-old Syrian who came to Denmark five months ago.
+His most important possession is a black bracelet, given to him by his 16-year-old daughter.
 She is currently in Turkey with her two siblings and their mother.
-Abdul Khader estimates that these items constitute a combined value of about 1500 kroner (£153).
+Khader estimates that these items constitute a combined value of about 1,500 kroner [$219].

-Subhe Mohammad hails from Syria, and is 40 years old.
-He has been in Denmark for four months.
-His wife and three children still reside in Syria.
+Subhe Mohammad hails from Syria.
+He is 40 years old.
+He has been in Denmark for four months; his wife and three children still live in Syria.
 His most important possession is his phone, which is filled with photos of his children.
-Subhe Mohammad estimates that his valuables have a combined value of about 1700 kroner (£173).
+Mohammad estimates that his valuables have a combined value of about 1,700 kroner [$248].

-Laith Wadea is 31 years old and comes from Iraq.
-He has been in Denmark for five months.
-In Iraq, he worked as a teacher and a blacksmith.
-His most cherished personal possession is his silver necklace with a Virgin Mary medallion, that was given to him by his mother.
+Laith Wadea is 31 years old.
+He comes from Iraq, where he worked as a teacher and a blacksmith.
+His most cherished personal possession is his silver necklace with a Virgin Mary medallion that was given to him by his mother.
 Aside from the necklace, he also owns an iPhone 6 and a fake watch.
-He estimates that his possessions are worth a grand total of about 6000 kroner (£613).
+He estimates that his possessions are worth a grand total of about 6,000 kroner [$874].

-Nashet Blank is a 40 years old.
-He travelled from Syria to Denmark four months ago with his wife and three children.
-They sold all of their valuables to be able to travel through Europe – their wedding bands included.
+Nashet Blank is 40 years old.
+He traveled from Syria to Denmark four months ago with his wife and three children.
+They sold all of their valuables to be able to travel through Europe—wedding bands included.
 His phone and wallet mean nothing to him.
-He estimates that the combined value of his personal effects can't be more than 500 kroner (£51).
+He estimates that the combined value of his personal effects can't be more than 500 kroner [$73].

-Ahmad Farman is 25 years old and from Iraq.
+Ahmad Farman is 25 years old.
+He's from Iraq.
 He came to Denmark five months ago.
 All of his possessions are of equal importance to him, though his phone contains several photos that are especially significant to him.
-He estimates that it's all worth a total of 1500 kroner (£153).
+He estimates that it's all worth a total of 1,500 kroner [$219].